Leadership

 Q1.
 Can the triangle law be used for more than two vectors?

 A: Yes.
-Extend it to the polygon law by adding vectors tip-to-tail in sequence.
+This concept extends to the polygon law by connecting multiple vectors one after another in a tip-to-tail manner.

 Q2.
 How is the triangle law different from the parallelogram law?